AdrianKubica/rest_api_rec/README.md

 There is also TravisCI configuration for Github in `.travis.yml` file which is able to make integrity tests after each commit pushed to Github.
 If integrity tests passed, you can for example prepare production ready builds and push it to http://hub.docker/com.
-This repository contains also production ready flow configuration with:
+Production ready flow configuration cooperate with:
 - Github,
 - TravisCI which looks for new commits pushed to Github repository,
 - integration tests, if passed then docker builds images and push them to http://hub.docker/com.

-You can find working application at: <http://3.120.32.14/repositories/kennethreitz/requests>

 There is also much more options to run robust instances of this project.
 You can use for example: `AWS EC2`, `AWS Elastic Beanstalk`, `Docker Swarm`, `Kubernetes` and so on.
 If you need more resilience you should also consider load balancing for better UX and service reliability.

-Simply put:
-- docker-compose.yaml - stands for production ready service
-- docker-compose.dev.yaml - stands for development ready service

 Documentation